-Unlike typical medical science, homeopaths test medicines on health people.
-Prior to the test, the testes find out about the test subjects mental and physical conditions.
-Then, they look for changes after taking the test remedy.
+Unlike typical medical science, homeopaths test medicines on healthy people.
+Prior to the test, the tests find out about the test subjects mental and physical conditions.
+Then, they look for changes after administering the test remedy on healthy subjects.
 Testing may continue for weeks or months.
 It is important that the test subject does not know the medicine.
-Recently, placebos are given also.
+Recently, placebos are given also and testers do not know what they are testing.
 But, for the practical purpose of discovering reliable test results, that scientific safeguard is unimportant.
 This is because homeopathic medicine testing is designed to test how test subjects respond and if they respond.
+Subjects who are insensitive to the test material are irrelevant to the test results.
 Unlike typical medical tests, these tests are not to prove that the remedy heals a particular symptom.
 Rather they discover the symptoms that occur in sensitive subjects.
 Individuals respond to varying degrees and some do not respond at all.
-Testing in homeopathy focuses on subtle response to the test material and is not a test of medical efficacy.
+In summary, testing in homeopathy focuses on subtle response to the test material and is not a test of medical efficacy.

 As mentioned above, the tester’s ability to observe and interview the subject and then later to analyze the resulting data is the foundation of reliable results.
-The reliability of of tester becomes evident as their findings are used in clinical practice.
-Long after their death, they are building a reputation.
+The reliability of tester becomes evident as their findings are used in clinical practice.
+Long after their death, the results of their tests are building a reputation.

-Also, the large numbers of test subject that are used in medical science are not needed in homeopathic testing.
+Also, the large numbers of test subjects that are used in medical science are not needed in homeopathic testing.
 Rather, subjects who are able to clearly communicate their mental and physical health produce better test results.
-As time progresses, sensitive tester produce stronger symptoms.
-Tester who are insensitive to the remedy produce no symptoms.
+As time progresses, sensitive testers produce stronger symptoms.
+Testers who are insensitive to the remedy produce no symptoms.
 If such “dud” testing subjects were patients, they also could not be healed by the tested remedy.

 Limitations to testing results